kon104/sboot-study/README.md

 ## How to set up My SQL Server.

-Log in to the Docker container and create the environment by following steps.
+Log in to the Docker container where you want to run MySQL Server, and create the environment using following steps.

 ```
 guest $ sudo apt install -y vim git curl net-tools iputils-ping lsb-release